 The best way to learn Mathematics is of course to do Mathematics and there are some excellent sources of problems for students of all ages to try.
 On the Challenges page you can see resources such as the UK Maths Challenges, Nrich, and Brilliant.
 Signing up to Brilliant (including an easy option for sign in for Facebook users) will allow you to join an international community and get free weekly, personalised problems.
 Questions at various levels are available.
 (See this post for further information).

 Continuing with the theme of doing Mathematics, applets can help you explore the subject.
 Try some of the Wisweb Applets, see for example these challenging Plans and Elevations applets.
+(Note that these require Java – Chrome and Java don’t always seem to get along – try IE with Java).
 On the notes page I have mentioned Craig Barton’s site, also from Craig you could try his Autograph activities (which only require the free Autograph viewer to work).
 Ron Barrow has an extensive collection available for you to try on Waldomaths.
 You could for example practise solving equations (note the 5 levels of difficulty) or older students could try the resources on Matrices, Complex Numbers or Polar Coordinates available in his Further Mathematics collection.

 We all like to play Games, many games are available to help you practise Mathematics, you can see a whole collection on Mathematics Games.
 See for example